LIP-Computing/tutorials/docs/udocker/udocker-02.md

 ## Installation: tarball

-Access the INCD advanced computing facility at Lisbon using ssh:
+Access the ACNCA (former INCD) advanced computing facility at Lisbon using ssh:

 ```bash
 ssh -l <username> cirrus.a.incd.pt
 module load python/3.10
 ```

-* The end user can download and execute udocker without system administrator intervention.
+* The end user can download and execute `udocker` without system administrator intervention.
 * Install from a released version:
   * Download a release tarball from <https://github.com/indigo-dc/udocker/releases>: